adobe/oss-contributors/README.md

    bigquery table name you created in (1), to get the latest company affiliations for the users identified in (1) stored in your MySQL DB.
 This usually takes _days_.
 You have been warned.
-3. Run this program's [`db-to-json` command](#writing-db-to-json-cache) to make sure you have the latest user-company affiliations stored locally in a JSON file.
-This should only take a few minutes.
-4. Run this program's [`json-to-bigquery` command](#uploading-results-back-to-bigquery) to send these affiliations up to bigquery.
+3. Run this program's [`db-to-bigquery` command](#uploading-results-back-to-bigquery) to send these affiliations up to bigquery.
 Note that the table you specify to store these affiliations in, if it already exists, will be deleted.
 This should only take a few minutes.
-5. Run the [contributor-count, repo-count and stars-accrued query on BigQuery](db/githubarchive_stars.sql), and store the result in a new table.
+4. Run the [contributor-count, repo-count and stars-accrued query on BigQuery](db/githubarchive_stars.sql), and store the result in a new table.
-   This query will look at all github activity over the time period you specify (top of the query) and correlate it with the user-company affiliations table we created in (4).
+   This query will look at all github activity over the time period you specify (top of the query) and correlate it with the user-company affiliations table we created in (3).
 Make sure you use the correct table name for the user-company affiliations in the query (search for `JOIN`).
 BigQuery is awesome so this should never take more than a minute, though do keep an eye on your bill as, well, money goes fast ;)
-6. Bask in sweet, sweet data.
+5. Bask in sweet, sweet data.

 # Contributing